HELP! I’ve found a bat

 • Handle the bat as little as possible to avoid distressing the animal more than necessary.

 • The bat should be transferred to a secure box (old shoe boxes are ideal) with small air holes (if plastic) and some sort of material to provide crevices for it to hide in, such as kitchen towel.
 A small container of water, like a milk-bottle top, should be filled with water and placed in the box.
 Bats are far more likely to die of dehydration than starvation.
-There is no need to try to feed the bat, we’ll arrange that when we take it in.
+There is no need to try to feed the bat, we’ll arrange that when we take it in, and it can be detrimental to the animal – remember bats can hibernate so they can manage a long time without food.

 • Don’t be too concerned if it squeaks (sometimes quite a lot) this is simply a frightened animal trying to get you to leave it alone!